What is my life today? Helping victims of hurricanes get the monies they need to repair their damaged homes and damaged lives...

 My job is to make the decision from all the financial and appraisal information (that has been fed into the system), communiating with the insurance company, seeking online for ownership of the property, checking FEMA records for distributions by them, checking their credit, talking to the applicant and eventually communicating to the applicant a decision they are hopefully happy to hear.
 It sometimes takes more than one phone call to complete this.

 The hardest part is doing this all with a paperless file--reading everything from the screen, not being able to lay the credit report out in front of you, etc. Learning how the program works is still a challenge.
 You not only have to conquer the computer program, you have to know the rules of lending, etc. We have thick books and memorandums and fortunately supervisors to help.
+The good thing is the very nice working conditions we have.
+Great chairs, desks, large computer screens, large desk space.
+The building is very lovely and is the same one I worked in all through Charley, Jeanne and Ivan.

 And we come home to a great homecooked meal at the Homewood Suites and get sent off with good breakfasts.
 The Marriott Residence Inn people don't have quite the good meals we do.